Tear Jerker: Hunter × Hunter

 - The Chimera Ant King's death, especially with the pure black panels fitting his dying dialogue, which makes his death even sadder.
 It's almost a Japanese When the Wind Blows.

-- If the entire annihilation of a clan wasn't enough alone, the horrible manner at which the Kurata were massacred is absolutely heartwrenching.
+- The final panels of the special chapters.
+If the entire annihilation of a clan wasn't enough alone, the horrible manner at which the Kurata were massacred is absolutely heartwrenching.
 Families were forced to sit, facing each other, as they were stabbed and beheaded one-by-one.
 Pureblood members of the Clan had their eyes gouged out.
 Children, wives, and husbands were tortured in front of their beloveds to illicit feelings of despair and rage from their victims in order to turn their eyes an even more startling shade of scarlet.
 This was the destruction of an entirely innocent race of people, at the hands of monsters.

 - Which makes Kurapica's quest for vengeance and Gon's outrage over the Phantom troupe murdering people, even when they know full well how much it hurts to lose someone they care about, even more understandable and poignant.